hallowf/PCSX2_Configs_Manager/README.md

 however going to the trouble of renaming files already stored makes no sense, so maybe attach to the zip name a simple timestamp that I could read with python's datetime module

+2. Resume savestate??
+  * Passing --state number as an argument or as a config option
+  * PCSX2 doesn't seem to have an argument to resume savestate
+  * OpenCV would be able to do it but seems too much for such a small project
+  * pywinauto seems more appropriate